Imagine a portable alumina refinery asset that can be moved to another location and continue to operate…

 A supply of clean water will be essential to replace water losses in the refinery.
 Reverse osmosis desalination can provide Going FAR with a compact, secure clean water source, using only a third of the footprint of multi-flash desalination, and at much lower cost.
 Desalinated water would be stored in the hull for use in the power station and throughout the refinery.

-- Minimise the footprint and operations and maintenance envelopes to eliminate wasted space.
+- Minimize the footprint and operations and maintenance envelopes to eliminate wasted space

 - Provide sufficient maintenance and operations envelopes to complete the required tasks ensuring acceptable health and safety risks.